Ryan-Mark Parsons: 2021–2022: Media appearances, Celebs Go Dating and presenting

-2023–present: Welsh documentary, Daily Express and House of Commons
+2023–present: Welsh documentary, The Daily Telegraph and House of Commons

 In March 2023, Parsons appeared in More than Daffs and Taffs, premiering on BBC iPlayer and S4C's Hansh.
 The series followed reality stars, including Gemma Collins, challenge clichés attached to Wales, presented by Miriam Isaac.

 An interview in March 2023 revealed Parsons would be taking part in Tony n' Tina's Wedding, playing Joey Vitale at the ArcelorMittal Orbit in London, produced by Paul Gregg.

 Parsons returned to series twelve of Celebs Go Dating, which aired in August 2023, where he dated Made in Chelsea's Mark-Francis Vandelli on the request of agents Anna Williamson and Paul Brunson.

 On 1 February 2024, Parsons started writing for the Daily Express, first covering the return of series eighteen of The Apprentice.

-Parsons campaigned for the Conservative Party during the 2024 United Kingdom general election.
-He later became a communications advisor to a Member of Parliament, who also serves as a Shadow Minister for the Departments of Business and Trade and Transport.
+In 2026, he began writing for The Daily Telegraph, starting with a piece on Young Conservatives following high-profile defections to Reform UK.